iStumblerLabs/KitBridge/README.md

 ## Version History <a id="versions"></a>

+- KitBridge `2.1.1` : 28 April 2025
+  - No pasteboard equality on iOS (really this time)
+  - Fix `rangesForAttribute:`
 - KitBridge `2.1.0` : 20 April 2025
   - Adds `-initWIthCGImage:` to `ILImage`
   - Adds `-rangesForAttribute:value:` to `NSAttributedString`